 If you are found to be cheating in an examination, your examination papers will be taken away immediately and you will be given the grade 'unsatisfactory' (5).
-The same applies for bringing in notes, using smartphones, smartwatches or any other form of cheating (e.g. unauthorised use of Al).
+The same applies for bringing in notes, using smartphones, smartwatches or any other form of cheating.
 But it could also lead to further consequences.
 For example, if you cheat on a written examination, the course instructor may require you to take an oral examination the next time.